Dentures & Partial Dentures

 If you’d like to learn more about the cost of dentures, then we encourage you to get in touch.
 From there, our knowledgeable team can answer any questions you have and help you take the next step toward a new and improved smile!

-If you’re interested in how dentures from East Islip Dental Care can help patients from all of Long Island regain their dental health and confidence, call our skilled team today.
+If you’re interested in how dentures from East Islip Dental Care can help patients regain their dental health and confidence, call our skilled team today.

 How long will it take to adjust to my new dentures?

 The adjustment time for each person varies, as some are previous denture-wearers and others are new to this type of restoration.
 Fortunately, there are things you can do to make the adjustment phase easier and swifter, such as:

 - Talking slowly to get used to your new denture as well as practicing forming words.
 You may notice a slight lisp in the beginning but as you work to improve your speech and pronouncing more difficult words, the lisp will begin to disappear, and you will sound just as you did before receiving dentures.

 - Avoid hard foods in the beginning, as these can cause additional soreness.
 It’s best to stick to soft foods for a while, allowing the feel of wearing dentures to become more normal as you attempt to eat.